Skip to main content

 Stipends

-Educators will be provided with a $400 stipend for their participation.
-Teachers will receive $200 for completing the 5-day summer workshop, and the last $200 for completing 3 out of 4 quarterly workshops.
+Public school educators in North Carolina will be provided with a $400 stipend for their participation.
+Teachers will receive $200 for completing the 5-day summer workshop and the last $200 for completing 3 out of 4 quarterly workshops.

-Stipends are not included for Just-In-Time training options.
+Stipends are not included for Just-In-Time training options or participants who have previously completed the training.

 Interested in K-5?
 Elementary Computer Science Professional Learning Program